 CBAR does not replace existing reporting protocols for allegations against diocesan priests, deacons, religious or lay employees of the Church which have been in place since 2002.
 Complaints against such clerics and personnel should continue to be made both to law enforcement and the Archdiocese of St. Louis’ Office of Child and Youth Protection.

-CBAR will promptly report the receipt of any of the above complaints to the metropolitan archbishop, who for Missouri is Archbishop Carlson, as well as to civil authorities who may begin an investigation of their own.
-Archbishop Carlson must inform the Congregation at the Vatican responsible for investigating such complaints.
-The Vatican then will authorize the metropolitan, Archbishop Carlson, to begin an investigation.
-Archbishop Carlson has authorized the use of qualified independent forensic investigators, who are not employees of the Church, to conduct prompt, fair investigations, the results of which will be forwarded by Archbishop Carlson to the Holy See for review and potential discipline in accordance with Church law.
+CBAR will promptly report the receipt of any of the above complaints to the metropolitan archbishop, who for Missouri is Archbishop Rozanski, as well as to civil authorities who may begin an investigation of their own.
+Archbishop Rozanski must inform the Congregation at the Vatican responsible for investigating such complaints.
+The Vatican then will authorize the metropolitan, Archbishop Rozanski, to begin an investigation.
+Archbishop Rozanski has authorized the use of qualified independent forensic investigators, who are not employees of the Church, to conduct prompt, fair investigations, the results of which will be forwarded by Archbishop Rozanski to the Holy See for review and potential discipline in accordance with Church law.

 USCCB Directives for the Implementation of Vos estis lux mundi